arponr/arponr.github.io/math/index.md

     url: /files/doldkan.pdf
 ---

+## About

-I'm currently a first-year graduate student in mathematics at Stanford.
+I'm currently a first-year PhD student in mathematics at Stanford.
 I was an undergraduate at Harvard from 2011--2015 and spent 2015--2016 at the University of Cambridge.

 My mathematical interests are centered around homotopy theory.
 I am at the moment feeling particularly compelled towards the mysterious bridges being unearthed between stable homotopy theory and number theory.